Redesigning pricing and voucher experiences to drive longer-term bookings

 Introduction

-Rukita is a rental platform that allows users to browse and book housing online.
+Rukita is a leading housing rental platform in Indonesia that allows users to browse and book accommodations online.

 Client: